scrapy/scrapy/docs/intro/tutorial.rst

   attribute ``class="mine"``

-These are just a couple of simple examples of what you can do with XPath, but XPath expression are indeed much more powerful.
+These are just a couple of simple examples of what you can do with XPath, but XPath expressions are indeed much more powerful.
 To learn more about XPath we recommend `this XPath tutorial <http://www.w3schools.com/XPath/default.asp>`_.

 For working with XPaths, Scrapy provides a :class:`~scrapy.selector.XPathSelector`